mathigon/textbooks/content/polygons-and-polyhedra/content.md

 ---
 > id: quadrilaterals-2

-There are a few other quadrilaters, that are even less regular but still have certain important properties:
+There are a few other quadrilaterals, that are even less regular but still have certain important properties:

 ::: column.quadrilateral